 Brooklands Park and Lake

-Brooklands Park is currently undergoing restoration to return it to the jewel in the crown destination of Adur and Worthing open spaces.
+Brooklands Park has undergone restoration to return it to the jewel in the crown destination of Adur and Worthing open spaces.

-Among the new features for Brooklands Park will be:
+Among the new features for Brooklands Park are:

 • a sustainable café close to the lake